hmac/kite/README.md

 ## Records

-Lam has Haskell's ADTs and records, but aims to provide better ergonomics around record field selection.
+Kite has Haskell's ADTs and records, but aims to provide better ergonomics around record field selection.
 Out of the box, Haskell doesn't deal well with multiple record types having the same field name.
 There are a variety of solutions to this, each with their own tradeoffs.
-Lam aims to find one which is both simple and unsurprising, though the exact solution is not yet settled.
+Kite aims to find one which is both simple and unsurprising, though the exact solution is not yet settled.

 ### Solution 1.
 Dot notation for record selectors